-In July 2018, the Company announced the start-up of the processing plant.
-The cost of the production facility was initially budgeted at US\$500 thousand.
-However, the total investment reached US\$600 thousand because the Company advanced part of the ground work necessary for an expansion to reach the 600,000 tpy capacity projected for Phase 1 in the pre-feasibility study ("PFS").
+In July 2018, Verde announced the start-up of the processing plant.
+The cost of the production facility was initially budgeted at US\$500,000.
+However, the total investment reached US\$600,000 because the Group advanced part of the groundwork necessary for an expansion to reach the 600 thousand tonnes per annum capacity projected for Phase 1 in the PFS.

-With the successful commencement of the production process the Company declared commercial production on July 1, 2018.
+With the successful completion of the production process the Group initiated commercial production on July 1, 2018.